timnew/timnew.github.com/source/_posts/2012-08-05-pretty-singleton-in-ror-app.md

----
 layout: post
-title: "Pretty Singleton in RoR app"
+title: Pretty Singleton in RoR app
-description: ""
-date: 2012-08-05 00:04
 comments: true
-categories:
-category: Patterns
+categories: Patterns
+tags:
-tags: [Ruby Rails RoR Singleton Pattern]
+  - Ruby Rails RoR Singleton Pattern
-sharing: true
-footer: false
+date: 2012-08-05 08:00:00
 ---
 Thanks to Ruby powerful meta programming capability and Rails `delegate` syntax, we can easily write graceful singleton class which makes the class works like a instance.

 In traditional language such as C#, usually we write singleton code like this: